pydio/pydio-sdk-java-v2/README.md

         }
     });
 ```
-The user is prompted every time the users credentials are needed.
+With this helper the user is prompted every time the users credentials are needed.

 Now we know how to configure a client we can manage files on the servers.

 ## Calling PydioClient methods:

-Before using our configured client let's have a quick look at some data objects defined in the SDK.
-The Pydio SDK data objects are simple representation of resource that are sent/received when communicating with a Pydio Server.
+Before showing how to use the client let's have a quick look at some important classes defined in the SDK.
+A pydio server response contains different sort of data.
+To easily deal with that data the SDk provides classes to easily

-### 1 - Data objects
+### 1 - Useful classes

++ Data wrap : definition of resource that are sent/received when communicating with a Pydio Server.
++ Delegates : classes that help in data wrap handling.
+Theses classes are useful for handling event and better memory usage.

+#### Data wrap

 * PydioMessage
 The PydioMessage is a wrap of Pydio server response.
 It contains the result code, the message and others specific information.